jcputney/scorm-again/README.md

 # SCORM Again
 This project was created to modernize the SCORM JavaScript runtime, and to provide a stable, tested platform for running AICC, SCORM 1.2, and SCORM 2004 modules.
 This module is designed to be LMS agnostic, and is written to be able to be run without a backing LMS, logging all function calls and data instead of committing, if an LMS endpoint is not configured.

+## Potential Breaking Change!
+Version 2.0.0 of scorm-again switches to using `fetch` instead of `sendBeacon` when the `sendBeaconCommit` setting is enabled.
+Since `fetch` is not supported by IE11, you will need to provide your own polyfill for this functionality if you need to support it.
+With that said, now that support for IE11 has officially been dropped by Microsoft, I may start moving this library away from supporting it as well, which will probably include leaning into using `fetch` by default, and rewriting the commit code.

 ### What is this not and what doesn't it do?
 1. This is not an LMS
 1. This does not handle the uploading and verification of SCORM/AICC modules